Do you want to know the best lens for product photography? Are you struggling to choose the best lenses for your product shots?

 First and foremost, you need a lens that will give you sharp images.
 Commercial clients aren’t very forgiving when it comes to image quality, so you want to make sure your images are razor-sharp, from corner to corner.

 You should also choose a lens with minimal chromatic aberration (also known as color fringing).
-Chromatic aberration will make your images look plain bad.
-So you should aim to reduce it as much as possible.
+Chromatic aberration will make your images look amateurish, so you should aim to reduce it as much as possible.

 However, you can get away with slightly shorter lenses (in the standard 50mm focal length range).